Energy and Flavor Discrimination Using Precision Time Structure in On-Axis Neutrino Beams: Accelerator Modifications: Rebunching protons at a higher RF frequency

 The RF phase, $\phi_i$, of an individual proton in the bunch changes depending on its momentum.
 Each proton in the bunch occupies a point in the phase space $(\phi_i, \delta_i)$, where $\delta_i = (p_i - p_0)/p_0 = \delta p_i/p_0$ is the momentum fraction relative to a synchronous particle momentum (beam design momentum).
 A particle with $\delta = 0$ will not change its longitudinal position in the bunch over time.

-Each MI RF bucket is about 20~\nsec{} long but the protons only occupy a small fraction of the bucket, about 1~\nsec{} rms.
-Proton bunches from the Booster are extracted to the Recycler with a longitudinal phase-space area, $A$, of about 0.15 eV-s (95\% of particles).
-Each MI bunch is a combination of two slip-stacked Booster bunches, which leads to about 0.7 to 1 eV-s of phase space area after acceleration to 120 GeV (95\% of particles).
-This proton bunch is non-gaussian with an RMS time-width of about 900~\psec{} ~\cite{PhysRevSTAB.16.071001}.
-Figure~\ref{fig:bunches_120_gev} shows the MI bunches at 120 GeV, prior to extraction.
+Each MI RF period is about 20~\nsec{} long but the protons only occupy a small fraction of the bucket, about 1~\nsec{} rms.
+Proton bunches from the Booster are extracted to the Recycler with a longitudinal phase-space area, $A$, of about 0.15 eV\,s (95\% of particles).
+Each MI bunch is a combination of two slip-stacked Booster bunches, which leads to about 0.7 to 1 eV\,s of phase space area after acceleration to 120 GeV (95\% of particles)~\cite{PhysRevSTAB.16.071001}.
+The right side of Figure~\ref{fig:MI_distributions} shows the MI bunches at 120 GeV, prior to extraction.